AbbieNgXinYi/Gamenian/README.md

 * Players are able to concentrate on the game that is one the table while the audience can enjoy spectating the game by watching the gameplay on the second output(wall)

-* Setup compacts features into the area of the table which helps to save space especially in newer, smaller houses
+* Setup compacts features into the area of the table which helps to save space especially in newer, smaller houses.
+   It also adds value to the furniture as the same piece of furniture can have more uses

 ## Types of Coding Language(s)